 Reeves Nelson Named Pac-10 Player of the Week

-WALNUT CREEK, Calif. - UCLA's Reeves Nelson was named Pac-10 Men's Basketball Player of the Week for the week of Dec.
-13-19, Commissioner Larry Scott announced today.
-The sophomore forward led the Bruins to a pair of victories over UC Davis and previously unbeaten No. 16 BYU last week.
+UCLA's Reeves Nelson was named Pac-10 Men's Basketball Player of the Week for the week of Nov.
+15-21, Commissioner Larry Scott announced today.
+The sophomore forward led UCLA to a pair of victories over Pepperdine and Pacific last week.

-It is Nelson's second career Pac-10 Player of the Week honor, second of the season and the 53rd weekly recognition for UCLA all-time.
+It is Nelson's first career Pac-10 Player of the Week honor and the 52nd weekly recognition for UCLA all-time.

 CLick for Bruin Video